Nebu0528/Netflix-Dashboard/README.md

 1. Create an IAM user with appropriate permissions (S3 access).
 2. Save the access key and secret key.
-3. Place the following content in the `.env` file:
+3. Place the following content in a `.env` file:
     ```env
     AWS_ACCESS_KEY_ID=your_access_key
     AWS_SECRET_ACCESS_KEY=your_secret_key